spectrocloud/terraform-provider-spectrocloud/docs/index.md

 # Spectro Cloud Provider

 The Spectro Cloud provider provides resources to interact with Spectro Cloud management API (SaaS or on-prem).

-Review the examples.
+## What is Spectro Cloud?

+The Spectro Cloud management platform brings the managed Kubernetes experience to users' own unique enterprise Kubernetes infrastructure stacks running in any public cloud, or private cloud environments, allowing users to not have to trade-off between flexibility and manageability.
+Spectro Cloud provides an as-a-service experience to users by automating the lifecycle of multiple Kubernetes clusters based on user-defined Kubernetes infrastructure stacks.

+## Spectro Cloud account

+This provider requires access to a valid Spectro Cloud account.

+If you haven't already, please signup for a free Spectro Cloud account here: [Spectro Cloud Signup](https://www.spectrocloud.com/free-trial/).

 ## Example Usage

+Create a `providers.tf` file with the following

 ```terraform
 terraform {